Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pxGSEQM2uso.md

 ### Transcript

-> these things can get burned in hell where they belong i saw one on reddit and my question is why would i don't know sniper i don't know why they i i came to work one day and then we had stingers in the game i don't know what don't wasn't me they're terrifying but there is arachnophobia mode
+> these things can get burned in hell where they belong I saw one on reddit and my question is why would I don't know sniper I don't know why they- I came to work one day and then we had stingers in the game I don't know what don't wasn't me they're terrifying but there is arachnophobia mode